anantnrg/anantnrg/README.md

 </div>

 ## About me
-I'm a 13 yo AI engineer and robotics developer from India.
-I like doing projects with : TensorFlow, Python, Raspberry Pies, Arduinos, and FPGAs.
+A 14yo Robotics Engineer/Developer from India.
+I love to program FPGAs, Microcontrollers and Raspberry PIs.
+Also loves writing in Rust and a Linux and Open Source enthusiast.